sbernauer/pixelflut_v6/README.md

 ## Pixelflut v6
 Pixelflut v6 is a remake of the classical Pixelflut (v4).
 Pixelflut is a programming game, where multiple players can color pixels on a projector screen.
 The players want to draw pixels as fast as possible in their desired color to create an image on the screen.
 So the battle starts...

 The original Pixelflut uses ASCII-commands over a a TCP-Stream (for example `PX 123 123 ffffff` to color Pixel (123,123) white).
 Pixelflut v6 transfers its information in the IPv6 destination address.
-So the client must send IPv6 Packets, the overlying protocol is irrelevant.
+So the client must send IPv6 Packets, the overlaying protocol is not relevant.
 The Pixelflut v6 server has an /64 IPv6 subnet, so the first 64 bits of the IPv6-address are fix.
 The x, y coordinate and color are appended and padded with 8 bits (0s or 1s).
 The resulting IPv6 destination address looks as following:
 `Prefix:XXXX:YYYY:RRGG:BB00`